ponmar/pointtopoint/README.md

 ## About

-This library contains code for client/server communication.
+This library contains code for client-server communication.
 The code originates from the multiplayer game [Race2k2](https://drive.google.com/drive/folders/1xs8oNkufM9pY0HBzyRL5-QLYBrGgvlLj).
 It has later been adapted for a more general purpose use.

 ## Features